Riggs Cottage accommodation summary

 Riggs Cottage is a historic property and if you like a few exposed timbers you will be spoilt here - the roof of the games barn is a work of art in itself.
 The barn is 17th century and has been lovingly restored to its current condition by the present owners who found it roofless and unused.
 The house itself also started life as a barn but just to prove that barn conversions are not a modern innovation it was converted to a home sometime prior to 1860!
 Obviously there has been some modernisation since then but without spoiling the character of this lovely house.
 The rooms are spacious yet really cosy, simply furnished in a traditional style with some lovely wildlife and local scene based artwork on the walls.
-The garden offers different areas to sit and enjoy the views, have a barbeque on a summer evening by the stream and unwind in this tranquil place.
+The garden offers different areas to sit and enjoy the views, have a barbecue on a summer evening by the stream and unwind in this tranquil place.

 Parking is provided on a gravel driveway behind the games barn with space for 4 cars.
 Between the barn and the cottage, a wooden garden gate gives access to stone steps leading up to the solid wood front door sheltered by a slate porch.
 The door opens straight into the large living-dining room.

 Resisting the temptation to get comfy straight away on one of the three sofas arranged around a coffee table in front of the huge inglenook fireplace could be difficult, but there is the rest of the house to explore!
-To get your bearings the living area is to the left of the door, with a dining table seating 6 to the right.
+To get your bearings the living area is to the left of the door, with a dining table seating up to eight to the right.
 Within the inglenook is an open fire, perfect for cosy winter evenings in and your initial basket of logs will be supplied ready to go.
 Exposed stone walls and a real old slate floor along with the timber beams give this room a feeling of traditional solidity that is timeless and warm.
-The TV has a choice of Freeview or google Chromecast and there is also a DVD player and radio/cd player.
+The TV has a choice of Freeview or google Chromecast and there is also a DVD player.
 Two lamps are ideal for enhancing the firelight in the evening and the tables upon which they sit are also useful for resting a cup of tea or glass of wine on while you sit back and relax.

 Stairs from the back of the kitchen lead up to the utility room with washing machine and tumble drier plus an additional sink.
 A door leads out onto the side patio to the right whilst to the left is a downstairs toilet off the utility room, small but handy to have.

-Off the back of the living room a door and 2 steps up lead to a hallway with under stairs cupboard, hanging space for coats and storage; to the left is a sun room-come-study, mind your head on the low beam between the two!
+Off the back of the living room a door and two steps up lead to a hallway with under stairs cupboard, hanging space for coats and storage; to the left is a sun room-come-study, mind your head on the low beam between the two!
 In the sunroom two comfy chairs enjoy the view over the back garden up to Sale Fell, a lovely spot to enjoy the morning sun.
 The study has a desk and lots of books, jigsaws and games to choose from.

 From the hallway steep wooden stairs lead up and round to a small landing off which is the family bathroom with a bath and separate electric shower.
 A spacious room with slate floor and timber beams and not one but two heated towel rails so everyone can have a cosy warm towel in the morning.
 It also has a window overlooking the garden and up to Sale Fell.